To visualize a unit, double-click on its node in the Project Explorer panel, or right-click and select Open, View.

 - A Code Hierarchy interactive tree view

-Note: Some types of documents provide addressing support.
-Addressing support is a necessary requirement to enable interactive actions such as navigation and cross-referencing, as will be discussed later.
+Some types of documents provide addressing support.
+Addressing support is a necessary requirement to enable interactive actions such as navigation and cross-referencing.

 The following sub-sections provide examples of common fragments and views encountered when analyzing binary files: